timpostuvan/Video-K-Net/README.md

 The above command use the original Video K-Net architecture.
 To generate predictions for a different architecture, change the configuration file.

-2. Then, evaluate predictions according to STQ and VPQ metrics.
+2. Evaluate predictions according to STQ and VPQ metrics.

 ```bash
 # evaluate STQ